titouvgx/tock/docs/docs/en/conventions.md

 on, please make sure you've made yourself familiar with the following list of
 conventions:

-### <!-- md:sponsors --> – Sponsors only { data-toc-label="Sponsors only" }

-The pumping heart symbol denotes that a specific feature or behavior is only available to sponsors via [Insiders].
-Make sure that you have access to [Insiders] if you want to use the feature.

 ### <!-- md:version --> – Version { data-toc-label="Version" }

 The tag symbol in conjunction with a version number denotes when a specific